the-sankari/travel-buddy-team-3/README.md

     ```

 6. **Access the application:**
-    Open your browser and navigate to `http://localhost:8000/map`.
+    Open your browser and navigate to `http://localhost:5173`.
 ## Live Page

-You can view the live project here: [Live Page](http://.....com)
+You can view the live project here:

 ## Screenshot